How to Apply

 Preparing your application

-• Your curriculum vitae with a description of your education, awards, research experience, presentations, publications, and any other academic or STEM-oriented activities, including outreach.
+• Your curriculum vitae with a description of your education, awards, research experience, presentations, publications, and any other academic or STEM-oriented activities, including teaching, tutoring, outreach.

 • A short description of your thesis research project.
 The proposal should address the following points: